MIphone Buddy Volunteer Handbook

 MIFA may not be able to deliver meals during inclement weather.
 When this happens, we will ask you to call the client and check in.
 During this call, remind the client that they may still have shelf-stable meals they can eat until deliveries resume.

-We take the wellbeing of our clients seriously, and we ask our volunteers to report any crisis immediately.
-Contact the Meals Department at (901) 598-6597.
+We take the well-being of our clients seriously, and we ask our volunteers to report any crisis immediately by calling (901) 598-6597.

-If a concern arises during your conversations but it is not an immediate medical emergency, please record it in your Weekly MIphone Volunteer Check-In.
+- If a concern arises during your conversations but it is not an immediate medical emergency, please record it in your MIphone Volunteer Check-In.

-If a client is behind on him or her rent, mortgage, or utilities direct them to submit an online application at mifa.org/applyonline.
+- If a client is behind on his or her rent, mortgage, or utilities direct them to submit an online application at mifa.org/applyonline.

 If a client has questions about Veterans Affairs (VA) benefits, refer them to the VA.

 - For the Veterans’ Crisis Line, dial (800) 273-8255, then press 1.